markusalexstudent/Master_Thesis_Spring_2023/README.md

 - Refinitiv Eikon API key.
 (If you are a student at NHH you can ask the library for a license --> https://nhh.libguides.com/az.php)
 - Docker (needed for web scraping NewsWeb) https://www.docker.com/

+Below, key parts of the script is added (models, fine-tuning, packages).
+See the script folder for compelte script.

+# Extracts from R script
 ## R Libraries:
 ```r
 library(eikonapir)                        # Refinitiv Eikon API for R